hypered/forming/README.md

 # Features

+The CLIs produced with Forming:

 - Can represent simple computation (additions, if-then-else expressions)
 - Can represent forms by "computing" an object (i.e. a dict, or map)
 - User inputs can be given by `--set` arguments or as JSON with `--json`
+- Can list the rules involved in a computation
+- Can list the unset variables, possibly limited to the ones necessary for a given rule
+- Can display a help message

 # Development